leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: conjunctivitis-treatment_general-cornearefractive
 - What is the treatment for conjunctivitis?
+- What must I do if I have conjunctivitis
+- is antibiotics the treatment for conjunctivitis
+- Can I wear contact lens when I have sore eyes?
+- I have conjunctivitis, can I wear contact lenses?
+- Can I use the computer when I have conjunctivitis
+- My right eye has conjunctivitis, will it go to my left eye
+- I have conjunctivitis, should I use artificial tears?
+- are eye drops enough for conjunctivitis
+- can conjunctivitis infect others
 - How to treat conjunctivitis?
 - How to heal conjunctivitis?
 - How to cure conjunctivitis?